 1.2.1 Set Up iCloud

 iCloud is on by default, but you can check with the following steps:

 |Mac OS X||1.
 Add your Apple ID to

 |iOS||1.
 Add your Apple ID to

-This is the latest version of iCloud, and is not compatible with iCloud (documents are not synced between them, and must be migrated).
-It requires iOS 8+ or Mac OS X 10.10+ (Yosemite). iCloud Drive documents can be accessed on Windows 7 or Windows 8 running iCloud for Windows 4.0, and viewed or downloaded from the iCloud Drive website.
-Make sure to upgrade all your devices to iCloud Drive at the same time.
+This is the latest version of iCloud, and is not compatible with the previous “Documents & Data” iCloud system.
+It requires iOS 8+ or Mac OS X 10.10+ (Yosemite).
+Make sure to upgrade all your devices to iCloud Drive at the same time. iCloud Drive documents can be accessed on Windows 7 or Windows 8 running iCloud for Windows 4.0, and viewed or downloaded from the iCloud Drive website.
+It is also possible to recover deleted documents on this website under

 Writer automatically downloads all Writer documents in iCloud, and saves them on your device.
 Any changes or new documents made while offline are saved on your device, and synced the next time you have a connection.
 If you edited the same iCloud document on two different devices, iCloud will determine which one is newer.
 If there’s a conflict, Writer will ask you to choose one or more versions to keep.